RCN-ECS/CnGV/notebook/20191120_MA_CoGVvsCnGV.md

 ```
 The "GxE" label in this initial statement is the catch-all bin for the scenarios in which the intercepts are equal or slopes are both positive and negative.

-This approach does a marginally better job (but there are still some positive CnGVs and negative CoGVs) but it does not catch GxE scenarios.
+This approach does a marginal job at predicting CoGV and CnGV but there are still some positive CnGVs and negative CoGVs and it does not define GxE scenarios well.

 ![image](https://github.com/RCN-ECS/CnGV/blob/master/results/GxE_better.png)

-A more general way to think about this that better includes GxE interactions is by marking the relative location of each genotype's phenotype on a plot.
+A more general way to think about this that better includes GxE interactions is by describing the relative location of each genotype's phenotype on a plot.
 To allow G2's slope to vary, I leave it blank.
 H = High, L = Low

 CoGradient Variation: